Homemade Char Siu (Roasted Chinese BBQ Pork)

 2

-Roast & baste the char siu pork.
 Roast the pork for 30 minutes, basting the meat every 15 minutes.
-To baste, take the reserved marinade & whisk in a little of hot water.
+To baste, take the reserved marinade and whisk in a little of hot water.
 When the time comes, generously brush the liquid all over the surface of the char siu pork.
 Why? ⇢ Basting the pork as it roasts gives the char siu its classic, thick, sticky-sweet glaze.
 Definitely don’t skip this step!
 You’ll know the char siu is ready once the edges of the pork begin to caramelize from the sugar in the marinade.

 3

-Optional: Finish the char siu under the broiler.
 Finishing under the broiler creates charred, smoky caramelized edges that are absolutely crave-worthy.
-To do so, place the char siu under the high setting of your broiler & cook until the pork reaches your desired caramelization.
+To do so, place the char siu under the high setting of your broiler and cook until the pork reaches your desired caramelization.
 This can happen quickly, so keep a close eye on the char siu to ensure it doesn’t burn!

 One of the reasons why I love this pork so much is because it’s endlessly versatile.

-• Tossed into fried rice or stir fry.
-Add some sliced or diced char siu pork into your favorite rice or noodle stir fry to make a complete meal!
-It’s a great add-in for Pork Chow Fun, one of my all-time favorite Hawaiian-style comfort foods.
+• Toss sliced or diced char siu into your favorite fried rice or noodle stir fry to make a complete meal– like in this Pork Chow Fun!

-• Nestled in a bowl of ramen or saimin.
-A hot bowl of noodles is that much better with a bit of char siu.
-Add the BBQ pork on top of your ramen or nestle into a bowl of saimin, an amazing Hawaiian noodle soup often served with char siu.
+• Add the BBQ pork on top of your ramen or nestle into a bowl of saimin, an amazing Hawaiian noodle soup often served with char siu.

 A bowl of char siu pork served over white rice with bok choy & green onions sits atop a creamy white textured surface.
 Loose pieces of sliced green onion and a white and blue striped linen napkin surround the bowl at center.